micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 # Agentic_AI_Developer_Certification_Project2 _Module2

 • Focus: Multi-Agent Workflows, Communication, LangGraph
 • Theme: Collaborative Problem Solving

 ## Objective
 • Design and implement a system composed of multiple specialized agents that coordinate to accomplish a complex task, showcasing multi-agent, role-based behavior, and inter-agent collaboration.
 • Build a working multi-agent system that demonstrates transitioning from workflows to agents and designing multi-agent collaboration using orchestration frameworks
-  Project Objectives
-• This project, you'll design and implement a multi-agent system that demonstrates concepts such as:
+• This project is designed and implemented a multi-agent system that demonstrates concepts such as:
- - Tool Integration: Show how agents can extend their capabilities through built-in and custom tools
+ - _Tool Integration_: Show how agents can extend their capabilities through built-in and custom tools
- - Multi-Agent Collaboration: Design agents with distinct roles that communicate and coordinate effectively
+ - _Multi-Agent Collaboration_: Design agents with distinct roles that communicate and coordinate effectively
- - Agent Orchestration: Use an orchestration framework (LangGraph, CrewAI, AutoGen, or similar) for workflow management
+ - _Agent Orchestration_: Use an orchestration framework (LangGraph, CrewAI, AutoGen, or similar) for workflow management

 ## Requirements